Helen-Noe/destini/Readme.md

 Practise Swift Development with Storyboard and MVC pattern

 ## Purpose of this project
-TO be more familiar with MVC pattern
+To be more familiar with MVC pattern

 ## Programming Aspect
 Swift's structure, property, methods and immutability